journal-club/wiki-data/abc.md

 ## Anaemia Screening for Girls: Fulfilled
 Anaemia screening was done in the first semester by the NSS in association with the Lions’ Club.
 The Cultural Secretary mentioned that she is ready to collaborate with NSS for the same and hopes to conduct a few more screening sessions in the next semester.
 The result of the first screening showed that the number of anaemic girls was zero and hence no food counter was set-up.
 If necessary the candidate seemed confident of pushing for a separate counter specifically for the anaemic people.
 Such a counter (with green leafy vegetables) was set up last year as well, after a screening identifed low iron levels during her tenure as an SMC member.

-## Women Specific Hack-a-thons, Marathons and More: Not Fulfilled
+## Women Specific Hackathons, Marathons and More: Not Fulfilled
 She claims that this hasn't been fulfilled so far due to a lack of participation and a packed schedule this semster.
 She is ready to conduct such events in the next semester if there is enough participation.

 ## Movies in Common Room: Not Fulfilled